SaladinLeSalamander/gpt4allbot/README.md

 ## Precaution
 ⚠️ Create virtual environment first, and make sure the virtual environment is used as interperter⚠️
-> In visual studio code environment can be identified in bottom right. virtual environment will be provided anyway, but there is a chance it is not working as intended
+> In visual studio code environment can be identified in bottom right.

 ## How to use
 ### METHOD A : Using NVIDIA GPU or CPU:
     1. INSTALL PYTORCH